germ-mark/distributed-mls-id/draft-xue-distributed-mls.md

    * Creates a PSK Proposal in Bob's Send Group using the exportPskId and exportPSK from the epoch of Alice's Send Group after Alice's DMLS update
    * Bob generates a Commit covering the PSK Proposal
-   * If other DMembers have updated in their respective Send Groups, Bob may include more than one PSK Proposal under the Commit in his own Send Group, corresponding to those respective updates.
+   * If other DMembers have updated in their respective Send Groups, Bob MAY include more than one PSK Proposal under the Commit in his own Send Group, corresponding to those respective updates.